master-csmi/2024_team_scrum/README.md

 3 - Komi Joseph Béni ASSIGBE

-### the Role and Principles of THe Scrum Methodology:
+### the Roles and Principles of THe Scrum Methodology:
-  - Role
+  - Roles
   - Principles

 4- Narimane ZAOUACHE